 In summary, the following potential gaps in the MBMS and PSS service layer specifications are identified:

-- There is need for a notification mechanism to signal the impending occurrence of either a scheduled or unscheduled event upon which time an interactivity experience should be provided to the user.
+- There is need for a notification mechanism to signal the impending occurrence of either a scheduled or unscheduled event upon which time an interactivity experience is expected to be provided to the user.

-- In relation to the notification mechanism, a means should be devised for an interactivity-aware application to be informed about the impending occurrence of, and obtain relevant information for, a service interactivity event, in order to provide the appropriate interactivity experience to the user during the interactivity event.
+- In relation to the notification mechanism, a means ought to be devised for an interactivity-aware application to be informed about the impending occurrence of, and obtain relevant information for, a service interactivity event, in order to provide the appropriate interactivity experience to the user during the interactivity event.

-- A signaling mechanism should be provided to enable customized/personalized interactivity experiences to be delivered to different users, in a pure broadcast service/content delivery context, i.e., without requiring unicast transactions between the interactivity application and a network server.
+- A signaling mechanism ought to be provided to enable customized/personalized interactivity experiences to be delivered to different users, in a pure broadcast service/content delivery context, i.e., without requiring unicast transactions between the interactivity application and a network server.

-- A method should be defined, in the case of bundled delivery of interactivity-related content items, to identify the interactivity application from interactivity assets contained in the bundle.
+- A method ought to be defined, in the case of bundled delivery of interactivity-related content items, to identify the interactivity application from interactivity assets contained in the bundle.

+- A method ought to be defined in the PSS and MBMS user layer specifications, for example TS 26.234 [22] and TS 26.346 [18], to support service interactivity usage reporting.

+- The protocol and message format for exchanging interactivity usage reports and their acknowledgments ought to be defined.

+- The information to be provided to UEs on such reporting is expected to include (non-exhaustive list):

+- Parameters associated with interactivity events and their usage to be collected by UEs;

+- Syntax and semantics of the interactivity usage reports to be sent by the UE to the network;

+- Metadata to control actual interactivity usage reporting, by target percentage of devices to perform reporting;

+- Parameters on random sampling or explicit designation of devices for sending reports during each reporting session;

+- Indication of occurrence time and duration of interactivity usage reporting sessions.

+- A means ought be provided to inform the user of the service provider’s intention to collect and report his/her interactive engagement with the user service, and to enable explicit user opt-in to such data collection and reporting.

+- A means ought be defined to enable secure storage of interactivity usage data on the user device.

 5 Architecture Models for 3GPP Service Interactivity